WiresWare/wire_dart/example/README.md

 ## Examples

+For every project in example folder you have to run `pub get` from terminal or from IDE opened `pubspec.yaml`

 ### 1. Counter (web): Simple "Increase/Decrease/Output" example of Wire use
 - Open IDEA
 - Select build target - Dart Web, point to example/counter/index.html